Ex) Article Title, Author, Keywords

 Authors are responsible for ensuring that all manuscripts (whether original or revised) are accurately typed before final submission.
 Proofs are sent to the corresponding author(s) before publication and should be returned within 48 hours of receipt.
 The publishers reserve the right to charge for any changes made at the proof stage (other than printer’s errors) since the insertion or deletion of even a single word may necessitate the resetting of whole paragraphs.
 All joint communications must indicate the name and full postal address of the author to whom proofs should be sent.

 Under the acceptance of publication, the page charge is effective for all manuscripts on original research.
 The actual charge (60,000 KRW/page) will be notified to the author along with the manuscript for galley proofs.
 The authors can download the paper PDF file on the journal web page, and offprints can be ordered at current printing prices.
-If figures are required to be printed in color, extra charges will be applied for the corresponding author.

 All manuscripts accepted for publication become the sole property of the Publisher.
 The copyright transfer form is sent to authors with proofs.
 Material published in the J Korean Soc Food Sci Nutr is copyrighted by the Korean Society of Food Science and Nutrition, and may not be reproduced without the written permission from the Editor-in-Chief.